Do you suffer from Rhinoceros skin?

 Glycolic works by dissolving these surface cells, encouraging stronger skin and improving the barrier function.

-When your skin is highly inflamed and your acid mantle is damaged beyond repair, vaseline comes to the rescue every time, making it a perfect dry skin treatment.
+Now I believe Vaseline does deserve its own mention here, even if I get chastised, when your skin is highly inflamed and your acid mantle is damaged beyond repair, Vaseline comes to the rescue every time, making it a perfect dry skin treatment.

 It’s literally like putting a sheet of plastic over your skin, and it repairs the barrier function preventing evaporation from your skins surface.